cryptpad/documentation/www/fr/_sources/how_to_contribute.rst.txt

 - Posting about CryptPad on social media.
 - Following and relaying our own communications from our `Blog <https://blog.cryptpad.fr>`__, from `Mastodon <https://social.weho.st/@cryptpad>`__ or `Twitter <https://twitter.com/cryptpad>`__.
 - Relaying the `CryptPad Crowdfunding <https://opencollective.com/cryptpad>`__.
 - Presenting CryptPad in conferences or meetups, or inviting the team to present.
-If you need help contact us on the `#cryptpad matrix channel <https://riot.im/app/#/room/#cryptpad:matrix.org>`__.

 .. _contribute_bugs: